ManyaWadhwa/EvalAgent/README.md

 # EvalAgent

 EvalAgent is a framework for extracting evaluation criteria from instructional web documents.
 It consists of several components that work together to generate grounded evaluation criteria.
-At a high level, given a user prompt:
+At a high level, given a user prompt, EvalAgent:
-1. We generate search queries based on the prompt.
+1. Generates search queries
-2. Retrieve relevant instructional web documents.
-3. Generate answers to the queries.
+2. Retrieves relevant instructional web documents, generate answers to the queries and summarizes them to a query specific criteria
-4. Aggregate these answers into evaluation criteria grounded in instructional content.
+3. Aggregates query-criteria answers into an evaluation criteria grounded in instructional content

 <img src="images/Eval_Agents_Overview.png" width="90%" height="75%">